Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/BindingContext.md

 ### DetermineIfBindingsAreRequired(IViewModel viewModel)

-Updates the view model of this binding context.This method can be called as much as required, it will automatically determine if binding updates are required.
+Updates the view model of this binding context.
+This method can be called as much as required, it will automatically determine if binding updates are required.

 #### Parameters